It’s the Working Supply of Your Food Storage.

-If you have a 3-month food supply, the answer is YES!
+If you have a 3-month food supply, the answer is a resounding YES!

 This post is part of the National Preparedness Month Challenge.
 Be sure and check out the links below. #30DaysofPrep